 Students may earn academic credit through the English department for internships that provide them with opportunities for exploring potential career fields and work environments and/or preparing them for post-graduation, entry-level employment.
 Academic credit may be earned for both paid and unpaid internships.
 Students should seek approval of their internships for academic credit prior to beginning the work itself.

-To find out whether your internship qualifies for academic credit, email firstname.lastname@example.org.
-Your email should contain all of the following:
+To find out whether your internship qualifies for academic credit, email Elizabeth Falter (.44).
+Your email should contain the following information:

 - Name of the organization with which you will intern

 - Name and email address of the person who will supervise your work

 - A brief description, three or four sentences, outlining your internship duties and responsibilities

 - Dates of the internship and the number of hours you will work each week